Federated Search v2

 - Confirm with Save.

-3. Verify by Running a Search
+3. Run a Search to Verify

 Run a test search against your new v2 Dataset.
 If the results include the correct datatype field, the switch worked.